-I’d like to introduce you one of the approaches that allows you to use your set of actions on user’s browser close event.
+I’d like to introduce you to one of the approaches that allow you to use your set of actions on a user’s browser close event.
 It may seem tricky and so it is.
 Anyway, in this particular case, it was the most fitting solution.

 It includes handling the following scenarios:

-- handling work with a load balancer
+- handle work with a load balancer

 Setting session timeout in web.config